 I know so many young artists who look up to Alan, so I ask him which artists he looked up to himself in his youth.
 He answers readily:

 "I was strongly influenced, in technique as well as subject matter, by the early 20th century book illustrators -- Arthur Rackham and Edmund Dulac in particular.
 And by Burne-Jones and other Pre-Raphaelites.
 Also by the various artists of the Arts-&-Crafts movement in England and Scotland.
 Going further back, I'm continually inspired by Rembrandt, Breughel (I've often wondered whether his brilliant "Tower of Babel" inspired Tolkien's description of Minas Tyrith), Hieronymous Bosch, and Albrecht Durer.
 It's not that these earlier artists have influenced my pictures in any obvious way, but that their example raises my spirits, and re-affirms my belief in the power of images to move and delight us.
 They show me how much further I have to go, and how much is possible."

-We were recently in Florence and Venice together, along with a group of friend, so I bring up the Italian Renaissance painters, and Alan's face lights up.
+We were recently in Florence and Venice together, along with a group of friends, so I bring up the Italian Renaissance painters, and Alan's face lights up.

 I ask whether he, too, sees painting as an act of communication with something beyond our human ken: God, Mystery, call it what you will.